 |Phase III||Biomarker/Laboratory analysis, Treatment||Closed||18 and over||NCI||NCI-2009-00776|

-This randomized phase III trial is studying imatinib mesylate and bevacizumab to see how well they work compared to imatinib mesylate alone in treating patients with metastatic or unresectable gastrointestinal stromal tumor.
+This randomized phase III trial studies imatinib mesylate and bevacizumab to see how well they work compared to imatinib mesylate alone in treating patients with gastrointestinal stromal tumor that has spread to other parts of the body or cannot be removed by surgery.
 Imatinib mesylate may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
-Monoclonal antibodies, such as bevacizumab, can block tumor growth in different ways.
-Some block the ability of tumor cells to grow and spread.
-Others find tumor cells and help kill them or carry tumor-killing substances to them.
-Bevacizumab may also stop the growth of tumor cells by blocking blood flow to the tumor.
-Giving imatinib mesylate together with bevacizumab may kill more tumor cells.
+Monoclonal antibodies, such as bevacizumab, may interfere with the ability of tumor cells to grow and spread.
 It is not yet known whether imatinib mesylate and bevacizumab are more effective than imatinib mesylate alone in treating gastrointestinal stromal tumor.

 Further Study Information

 III.
-Compare the frequency and severity of toxicities associated with these regimens in these patients.
+To compare the frequency and severity of toxicities associated with imatinib plus bevacizumab versus imatinib alone.

 IV.
-Correlate soluble vascular endothelial growth factor (VEGF), VEGF-D, VEGF receptor (VEGFR)-1, VEGFR-2, angiopoietin-2, platelet-derived growth factor receptor (PDGFR)-AA and PDGFR-BB levels, positron-emission tomography imaging, and immunohistochemistry for p16, VEGF, and VEGFR with kinase mutation status and clinical outcomes.
+To explore the association between soluble vascular endothelial growth factor (VEGF), VEGF-D, VEGF receptor (VEGFR)-1, VEGFR-2, angiopoietin-2 (Ang-2), platelet-derived growth factor receptor (PDGFR)-AA and PDGFR-BB levels, positron emission tomography (PET) imaging and immunohistochemistry for cyclin-dependent kinase inhibitor 2A (p16), VEGF and VEGFR, with kinase mutation status and clinical outcomes.

-V. Examine the pharmacokinetics of imatinib mesylate with single nucleotide polymorphisms involving the ABCG2 and CYP3A4 genes, as well as other genes that are reported to influence the absorption, distribution, metabolism, and elimination of imatinib mesylate.
+V. To explore imatinib pharmacokinetics with single nucleotide polymorphisms involving the adenosine triphospate (ATP)-binding cassette, sub-family G (WHITE), member 2 (ABCG2) and cytochrome P450, family 3, subfamily A, polypeptide 4 (CYP3A4) genes, as well as other genes that are reported to influence the absorption, distribution, metabolism and elimination of imatinib.

 In both arms, courses repeat every 21 days in the absence of disease progression or unacceptable toxicity.